 The drive to change the way airlines price and sell tickets took a significant step forward this week.
 IATA’s New Distribution Capability (NDC) mandate is poised to upset the way fares are filed and ancillary products are sold as part of a trip.
 But it is also complicated and a massive change from the legacy airline pricing models.
 That is it coming is no surprise; we are several years down this path.
 But NDC is complicated and global distribution of these new fares has been terribly limited.
-That is now changing thanks to NDC Express, a new platform delivered by ATPCO and SITA.
+That is now changing thanks to NDC Exchange, a new platform delivered by ATPCO and SITA.

 ATPCO is a company that you probably know very little about but, if you ever buy plane tickets, it has an outsized impact on your experience.
 It is the primary repository for fare data and the clearinghouse used by (and owned by!) airlines to distribute pricing around the globe.
 And, as of this week, it offers an NDC option that will ease airline adoption.